 Then we can swap out the theme AND add some complexity.
 This ocean animal version is essentially the same game as the Chick-a-Chick-a Boom-Boom game.
 We have just switch the theme and changed the task to CVC words.
 In my Puzzles and Games Station, I usually have a few varieties of games so students can select the activity that meets their needs… hello differentiation!

 Similarly… Roll, Say, Keep works the same way.
 Because it is editable, you can add your own sight words… or hang out with just an ABC version.
 This center is one that we used throughout the enter year.
-Change the clipart means we have new centers!
+Changing the clipart means we have new centers!

 Here is where you can find these literacy center games: